-In the majority of cases, a bigger down payment will have some affect on your interest rate.
-The biggest factor that affects an interest rate is your credit rating.
+In most cases of cases, a bigger down payment will have some affect on your interest rate, but your credit rating still has the biggest impact on your interest rate.
 If you have an excellent credit score, you will be offered the lowest interest rate available.
-On the other hand, if you have a credit score that is lower than 640, you will be considered sub-prime.
-Sub-prime candidates will be offered a higher interest rate on their loan.
-Having a 20% down payment can often bring down the interest rate.
-In addition, having a co-signer with an excellent credit score will often help you get a lower rate.
+On the other hand, if you have a credit score that is lower than 670, you are a subprime borrower, which means you'll get a higher interest rate.
+Having a 20 percent down payment can often bring down the interest rate.
+In addition, having a cosigner with an excellent credit score will often help you get a lower rate.

 What is a Subprime Auto Loan?